Transport and removal of a passive tracer in porous media employing surface washing: Porous plate fabrication

 \section{Porous plate fabrication}

 A glass mould is created by gluing pieces of plate glass onto a plate glass base using Bullseye GlasTac Glue (an adhesive based on hydroxypropyl methylcellulose that burns away at high temperatures).
-Once the glue is fully cured, the mould is filled with glass beads and the excess is scraped with a rod to ensure a flat surface then placed in a glass fusing kiln (Nabertherm GF75).
-In the glass kiln the plate glass pieces and glass beads fuse or sinter together creating a porous matrix.
-The porous matrix together with its mould is used in the experimental setup as a whole (see Fig.~\ref{fig:setup}).
+Once the glue is fully cured, the mould is filled with glass beads and the excess is scraped with a rod to ensure a flat surface before placement in a glass fusing kiln (Nabertherm GF75).
+In the glass kiln, the plate glass pieces and glass beads fuse or sinter together to create a porous matrix.
+The porous matrix, together with its mould, is used in the experimental setup as a whole (see Fig.~\ref{fig:setup}).

-Preparation for porous plate fabrication includes the plate glass careful cleaning from dust and oils and the soda-lime glass beads pre-washing with detergent and reverse osmosis water as well as their thorough rinsing in more reverse osmosis water and drying in a laboratory oven.
+Preparation for porous plate fabrication includes careful cleaning to remove dust and oils from the plate glass, and pre-washing of the soda-lime glass beads with detergent and reverse osmosis water as well as their thorough rinsing in more reverse osmosis water and drying in a laboratory oven.
 The washing of the glass beads removes dust and other impurities, which could otherwise cause uneven heat distribution, inconsistent fusion between the beads, reduced mechanical strength, and non-uniform porosity with larger gaps between beads.